ProfJski/NewSatorSquare/README.md

 We require that the character C(0,1) = C(1,0), C(0,2)=C(2,0), C(1,2)=C(2,1), etc. for one diagonal, and also that C(0,3)=(1,4), C(0,2)=C(2,4), C(1,2)=C(2,3), etc. for the other diagonal.
 Closer consideration reveals that because of symmetry, we don't have to check all these conditions.

 For the 5x5 matrix, we proceed as follows:
-- Comb a text file dictionary for words that are 5 characters long and put them in the `dictionary` vector
+- Comb a text file dictionary for words that are 5 characters long and put them in the `words` vector
-- Search the `dictionary` vector, and create a `palindromes` vector of all palindromic words (for the middle row of the square)
+- Search the `words` vector, and create a `palindromes` vector of all palindromic words (for the middle row of the square)
-- Search the `dictionary` vector, and create a `pairs` vector for the palindromic pairs needed for the other rows.
+- Search the `words` vector, and create a `pairs` vector for the palindromic pairs needed for the other rows.
 This task has N-squared time complexity, but it doesn't take too long on a modern computer even for a large dictionary.

 If we go with the stricter requirement that all palindromic pairs are meaningful words in the dictionary, then next we do:
 - For every word in the `pairs` vector (=candidate for Row 0 word), find every word in the `pairs` vector such that C(0,1)=C(1,0) and C(0,3)=C(1,4), which makes it a candidate for a Row 1 word.